OpenVisualCloud/Media-Transport-Library/doc/udp.md

  **rx_ring_count (int):** The ring count for rx socket session, must be power of 2.

- **nic_shared_queues (bool):** If enable the shared queue support or not.
+ **nic_shared_tx_queues (bool):** If enable the shared tx queue support or not.
 The queue number is limited for NIC, to support sessions more than queue number, enable this option to share queue resource between sessions.

+ **nic_shared_rx_queues (bool):** If enable the shared rx queue support or not.
+The queue number is limited for NIC, to support sessions more than queue number, enable this option to share queue resource between sessions.

- **rss (bool):** If enable the rss mode or not.
+ **rss (bool):** If enable the shared rss mode or not.

 #### 2.3.3 experimental